j0py/j0py/README.md

 I play drums in indie-rock band 'Wolfcoat' (Amsterdam based), i work 20+ years in IT.

-In 2020 i discovered SuperCollider, i think live coding is the coolest thing.
+In 2020 i discovered SuperCollider, and i think live coding is the coolest thing.
 Since then i learn / make tools for live coding.
 Dream scenario: take my laptop + portable speaker and live code in the wild.